bartdag/cheatsheet/README.rst

 cs, the ultimate cheatsheet management bash script comes to the rescue.
 At least, it came to my rescue.

+One last note, the script tries to prevent some goofs but if you pass tons of flags to the script and hope for the best, you are likely to be in for the worst :-)

 Requirements
 ------------